"Long ago, herbalists likely thought one of the liverworts resembled a liver - and so used it as a medicine for liver ailments.

 Thus, the word liverwort means a "liver-like small plant."

 The word "wort" means "little plant, herb or root" (St. John’s Wort, Pennywort, lungwort, and Bladderwort.)

-Now, the reason I chose Eliza Amy Hodgson to close the show today is that she is often shown in a photo, standing in front of a flower border with green foliage and white blossoms.
-The only problem with the photo is that Eliza is wearing a green hat along with a green dress that is covered in white leaves, which turns the photo into a bit of a Where’s Waldo - and it makes sweet Eliza look like her head is floating above the Landscape.
+This photo always makes me chuckle because Amy is wearing a green hat along with a green/black dress that is covered in white leaves, which turns the image into a bit of a Where’s Waldo - and it makes sweet Amy look like she is trying to blend in with the landscape.

-So, here’s a thank you to dear Eliza - who gives us the good reminder never to have your clothes blend in too much with the garden - lest you, in an odd way, become part of the garden itself.
+So, here’s a thank you to dear Amy - who gives us a good reminder to never to have your clothes blend in too much with the garden - lest you, in an odd way, become part of the garden itself.